MicrosoftDocs/azure-devops-docs/docs/pipelines/release/define-multistage-release-process.md

 1. A banner will appear indicating that a new release has been created.
 Select the release link to see more details.
 The release summary page will display the deployment status for each stage.

-1.The user(s) you added as approvers will receive an approval request.
+1. The user(s) you added as approvers will receive an approval request.
 To approve, they can add a brief comment and select **Approve**.

     :::image type="content" source="media/define-multistage-release-process/approve-dialog.png" alt-text="A screenshot displaying how to approve deployment requests in a Classic release pipeline.":::